-Microsoft Access Flaws - Grouping by Memo field yields garbage Flaws in Microsoft Access Provided by Allen Browne, July 2007, based on a posting by Peter Miller.
+Microsoft Access Flaws - Grouping by Memo field yields garbage.
+Flaws in Microsoft Access Provided by Allen Browne, July 2007, based on a posting by Peter Miller.

 The process is a bit convoluted but it does work.
 Access has the limitation that you can only create one table per Data-Definition Query.
 I recommend using an external text editor to inhibit MS Access' love for parenthesis and other odd characters.
 Then copy and paste your pure SQL code directly into the Access SQL Query window.
 My recommended text editor is the shareware product TextPad.
+Create a hyperlink - Access - Microsoft Office Online.

 Hyperlinks can also go to newsgroups and to Gopher, Telnet, and FTP sites.) by using any of the following methods, Microsoft Access creates a label control (label: A control that displays descriptive text, such as a title, a caption, or instructions, on a form or report.
 Labels may or may not be attached to another control.) on the form or report.
 Tip In Access 2010, in addition to adding hyperlinks, you can also add live web content to a form.
-Create a hyperlink - Access - Microsoft Office Online

 You do this by defining criteria - typing something (an "expression") into the Criteria cell of the query or filter grid.
 If you do not define any criteria for a particular field, Access assumes that you are applying no constraints and will display everything it has.
 This means that you only have to define criteria for those fields you are interested in.
-Access Tips: Query and Filter Criteria
+Geekgirl's Plain-English computer tutorials.